szczyglis-dev/py-gpt/README.md

 # Profiles

-You can create many "profiles" for an app and switch between them.
-Each profile uses its own configuration, settings, history of contexts, and a separate folder for user files.
-This allows you to make many setups and quickly switch between them, changing the whole setting with one click.
+You can create multiple profiles for an app and switch between them.
+Each profile uses its own configuration, settings, context history, and a separate folder for user files.
+This allows you to set up different environments and quickly switch between them, changing the entire setup with just one click.

-The app allows you to make new profiles, edit existing ones, and duplicate current ones.
+The app lets you create new profiles, edit existing ones, and duplicate current ones.

-To make a new profile, select the option from the menu `Config -> Profile -> New profile...`
+To create a new profile, select the option from the menu: `Config -> Profile -> New Profile...`

-To edit saved profiles, choose the option from the menu `Config -> Profile -> Edit profiles...`
+To edit saved profiles, choose the option from the menu: `Config -> Profile -> Edit Profiles...`

-To switch to a created profile, pick the profile from the menu: `Config -> Profile -> (profile name)`
+To switch to a created profile, pick the profile from the menu: `Config -> Profile -> [Profile Name]`

 Each profile uses its own user directory (workdir).
-You can link a newly created (or edited) profile to an already existing workdir with its configuration.
+You can link a newly created or edited profile to an existing workdir with its configuration.

-The name of the currently active profile is shown in (Profile Name) in the window title.
+The name of the currently active profile is shown as (Profile Name) in the window title.

 # Advanced configuration

 ## Manual configuration

 You can manually edit the configuration files in this directory (this is your work directory):